Akuli/oomph/docs/syntax.md

 A type is a non-union type or multiple `|`-separated non-union types.
 A non-union type can be:
 - [Automatic type](auto.md): the keyword `auto`.
-- Generic type: an identifier followed by a `[]`-parenthesized type.
+- Generic type: an identifier followed by one or more `[]`-parenthesized comma-separed types.
 - Named type: an identifier.

 A statement can be: